lfost42/grafana-notes/k8s/cka/itkiddie.md

 Task:
 1. Add a taint to node01 so that no normal pods can be scheduled in this node. `key=PERMISSION`, `value=granted`, `Type=NoSchedule`
-2. Schedule a Pod on `node01` (on CK-X, use `k3d-cluster-agent-0`) adding the correct toleration to the spec so it can be deployed.
+2. Schedule a Pod on `node01` adding the correct toleration to the spec so it can be deployed.

 Video lnk: https://youtu.be/-rs3AoAVyXE?si=nACYrGA5h_4WL-og